lsst-dm/dm_dev_guide/usdf/onboarding.rst

  - work area: most answers for Rubin Ops will be "Physics Research" or "Computing"
  - Experiment: select LSST
  - SLAC Spokesperson/Sponsor/Supervisor: Select Richard Dubois.
- - Time at SLAC: this is physically on site.
-For most people, this is <10%.
- - Start date: choose today

 3) The second page of the SLUO registration form asks users of their research activity at SLAC (screenshot below).
 After completing the form, please click the “Submit” button.